Pick up the slack

-Remember to prepare a round table discussion room in their homes.
+Remember to prepare a round table discussion room in your home.
 This is a place where you both can bring your one heart into the room and invite Jesus into it.
 Also keep two Bibles, note paper, and pen or pencil.
 Keep the room in soft lit lighting and always begin every conversation you have with prayer.

 When you’re not in the room, always keep it locked if possible.
 Keep children out unless the Lord wants them in the discussion.
 Always remember to show kindness and respect to each other.
-Remember, you both are on the same stage together.
+Remember, both your hearts, are located in the same place.

 Worship Center Ministry